YASWANTH-050612/TASK-4-VSDIAT-VLSI-SYSTEM-UART-Sensor-data-Integration/README.md

 ### 1. Study the Existing Code

-In this step, I accessed the `uart_tx_sense` project from the **VSDSquadron_FM repository**.
+In this step, I accessed the **uart_tx_sense** project from the **VSDSquadron_FM repository**.
 I thoroughly examined the **Verilog code** to understand how the sensor data is acquired and transmitted via UART.
 The Verilog code provides logic for both reading sensor data and sending it serially through the UART transmitter module.

 **Key Points to Review:**
 - The sensor data acquisition process.
 - The transmission of data through UART.
-- Integration between sensor module and UART transmitter.
+- Integration between the sensor module and the UART transmitter.

 ### 2. Design Documentation